University of Pennsylvania

 Additional issues of significant concern to the University Community should be sent to the Steering Committee.

 Open Forum Format

 Any member of the University Community who wishes to do so may attend the Council meeting.
 Individuals who want to be assured of speaking at Council must inform the Office of the University Secretary (firstname.lastname@example.org ) indicating briefly the subject of their remarks.
 Those who have not so informed the Office of the University Secretary will be permitted to speak only at the discretion of the Moderator of University Council and in the event that time remains after the scheduled speakers.

-Speakers' statements should be framed in terms so as to present policy issues and be directed to University Council as a body through the Moderator.
-Speakers should expect to be limited to three minutes with the possibility of additional time in cases where members of Council engage the speakers with follow-up questions or remarks.
+Speakers' statements should be framed to present policy issues and be directed to University Council as a body through the Moderator.
+Speakers should expect to be limited to three minutes with the possibility of limited additional time in cases where members of Council engage the speakers with follow-up questions or remarks.
 The Moderator may restrict repetition of views.
-Speakers are encouraged to provide Council with supporting materials and/or written extensions of their statements before, during, or after the Council meeting.

 The Moderator will have discretion to interrupt statements that are directed against persons and otherwise to maintain the decorum of the meeting, as provided for in the Bylaws.
 In cases where questions or positions can be appropriately addressed by members of Council, or where a colloquy would seem to be productive given the time constraints of the meeting, the Moderator may recognize members of Council to respond to speakers' statements, with opportunities for follow-up by the speakers.